YanniHu1996/tips-and-notes/wal.md

-1. What is wal?
+## What is wal?

 mechanism
 log structure

-2. why introduce to wal/ what problems that wal deals with
+## Why introduce to wal/ what problems that waldeals with

-3. what are core concepts
+## What are core concepts

-4. what is the structure of a wal log
+## What is the structure of a wal log

-4 how the wal work with other system such as backup, recovery, storeage
+## What dependent components?

+## What components that the wal depends on ?